Wali-Mohamed/PrimalHealth/README.md

 export POSTGRES_HOST=localhost
 python db_prep.py
-To check the content of the database, use pgcli (already installed with pipenv):
+To check the content of the database, use pgcli:
 ```
+pgcli -h localhost -p 7777 -U your_username -d primal_health

 ```
 \d conversations;